 The unseen struggle of exploited children

-There are approximately 375,000 migrant children residing in Thailand.
+There are approximately 375,000 children from different countries, residing in Thailand.
 These children are particularly vulnerable to the risks of exploitation and human trafficking.

 This report investigates the situation facing at-risk children in the Mekong Sub-Region and what can be improved to tackle the problems.

 This research was commissioned to help better understand the mechanisms and characteristics of child trafficking in the Mekong region where Thailand serves as a source, destination and transit point for human trafficking.

 Thailand has the largest economy in the Mekong sub-region and is hailed as a land of opportunities by those living in the significantly poorer neighbouring countries of Laos, Myanmar and Cambodia.
 Thailand’s booming market and rapid urbanisation generate a constant demand for cheap labour.
 In response, millions of workers have migrated from surrounding countries to meet this demand.